theovassiliou/doctrans-framework/services/count/README.md

   Usage: count [options]

   Protocols options:
-  --grpc, -g             Start service only with GRPC protocol support, if set --http, -h             Start service only with HTTP protocol support, if set --port, -p             On which port (starting point) to listen for the supported protocol(s).
+  --grpc, -g             Start service only with GRPC protocol support if set --http, -h             Start service only with HTTP protocol support if set --port, -p             On which port (starting point) to listen for the supported protocol(s).
   --x-instance-id        Support X-Instance-Id disclosure on request.